 mob from lynching Robert Lewis to a tree near the corner of

 East Main Street and Ferguson Avenue.
-Among several others that reportedly attempted
+Among several others

 to rescue the powerless victim were two police officers, a doctor, and the pastor of the